eschercloudai/baski/README.md

 ### GitHub Pages

-You will need to set up your target repo for the GiHub Pages in advanced.
+You will need to set up your target repo for the GitHub Pages in advanced.
 It only requires a `gh-pages` branch for this to work.
 GitHub Pages should be configured to point to a `docs` directory as this is where the resulting static site will be placed.